ethancowey/Battleships/README.md

 ## Unit Tests

-Can be found in the folder UnitTest
+Can be found in the folder UnitTest, these will run on commit as part of a pipeline.

 Running the test file will require the package Xunit